Northern shoveler

 The northern shoveler (/ˈʃʌvələr/; Spatula clypeata), often known simply as the shoveler where other related species do not occur, is a common and widespread duck.
 It breeds in northern areas of Europe and throughout the Palearctic and across most of North America, and winters in southern Europe, the Indian subcontinent, Southeast Asia, Central America, the Caribbean, and northern South America.
 It is a rare vagrant to Australia.
 In North America, it breeds along the southern edge of Hudson Bay and west of this body of water, and as far south as the Great Lakes west to Colorado, Nevada, and Oregon.

 The northern shoveler is one of the species to which the Agreement on the Conservation of African-Eurasian Migratory Waterbirds (AEWA) applies.
-The conservation status of this bird is Least Concern.
+The conservation status of this bird is least concern.

 Taxonomy

-The Northern Shoveler was first formally described by the Swedish naturalist Carl Linnaeus in 1758 in the tenth edition of his Systema Naturae.
+The northern shoveler was first formally described by Swedish naturalist Carl Linnaeus in 1758 in the 10th edition of his Systema Naturae.
 He introduced the binomial name Anas clypeata.
-A molecular phylogentic study comparing mitochondrial DNA sequences published in 2009 found that the genus Anas, as defined at the time, was non-monophyletic.
-The genus was subsequently split into four monophyletic genera with ten species including the northern shoveler moved to the revived genus Spatula.
+A molecular phylogentic study comparing mitochondrial DNA sequences published in 2009 found that the genus Anas, as defined at the time, was not monophyletic.
+The genus was subsequently split into four monophyletic genera with 10 species, including the northern shoveler, moved to the revived genus Spatula.
 This genus had been originally proposed by the German zoologist Friedrich Boie in 1822.
 The name Spatula is the Latin for a "spoon" or "spatula".
 The specific epithet is derived from Latin clypeata, "shield-bearing" (from clypeus, "shield").

 No living subspecies are recognised today.
-Fossil bones of a very similar duck have been found in Early Pleistocene deposits at Dursunlu, Turkey.
-However, it is not clear how these birds were related to the northern shoveler of today, whether the differences observed are due to being a related species or paleosubspecies, or attributable to individual variation.
+Fossil bones of a very similar duck have been found in Early Pleistocene deposits at Dursunlu, Turkey, but how these birds were related to the northern shoveler of today is unclear, whether the differences observed are due to being a related species or paleosubspecies, or attributable to individual variation.